J & A Growers

 - Workers feel that they are being valued, are happier and prepared to go the extra mile.

 - The accommodation provides better facilities.

-- Decent, well thought out and above average accommodation attracts the attention better quality employees.
+- Decent, well thought out and above average accommodation attracts better quality employees.

 - Better accommodation generates improved employer/employee relations resulting in improved staff retention and improved rates of returning employees.
 This saves on training and recruitment costs and ensures workers are up and running in the fastest possible time all of which leads to increased productivity and profitability.

 - Well rested employees will work more safely.